relliky/Tais_Home_Assistant_Config/python_templates/README.md

 20. Move package/customize YAML writing orchestration into its own module.
 21. Move default dashboard settings into their own module.
 22. Move Lovelace `card_mod` style builders into their own module.
+23. Move derived room metadata helpers into their own module.

 Recommended next steps: